Ramirisu/fitoria/README.md

 ## Getting Started

-The following example demonstrates how to create an simple ``http_server`` and attach handlers to it. ([Getting Started Example](https://github.com/Ramirisu/fitoria/blob/main/example/web/getting_started.cpp))
+The following example demonstrates how to create a simple ``http_server`` and attach handlers to it. ([Getting Started Example](https://github.com/Ramirisu/fitoria/blob/main/example/web/getting_started.cpp))

 ```cpp